leticiafrancaa/leticiafrancaa/README.md

 - 👋 Hi, I’m @leticiafrancaa
 - 👀 I’m interested in Java Developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on com a comunidade
 - 📫 How to reach me ...

 <!---